Naultinus: Reproduction and life history

-While most species of geckos in other parts of the world live for just a few years, Naultinus are very long lived in comparison - they have been known to live for 30 years or more All New Zealand geckos and indeed, all New Zealand lizards – except one species of skink – are viviparous, which is in contrast to most of the world geckos which are oviparous.
+While most species of geckos in other parts of the world live for just a few years, Naultinus are long lived in comparison - they have been known to live for 30 years or more All New Zealand geckos and indeed, all New Zealand lizards – except one species of skink – are viviparous, which is in contrast to most of the world geckos which are oviparous.
 Females will actively move from areas of higher or lower temperature to thermoregulate, in order to provide optimal temperatures for the development of their young inside them.
 The young of all species are born a rich, velvety green, often with a series of markings on either side of the spine which can be white, yellow or tan.
 The colouration changes to the normal pattern and colour of the adult at 15–18 months, around the time that young animals move out of their parental territories to set up territories of their own.
 One explanation postulated for this is that; " the function is recognition of juveniles by adults, it ensures that there is no danger of very young males being attacked or driven away from the family group by territorially minded adult males".
 Gestation period in New Zealand geckos is variable but observations of animals in captivity suggest that it is usually a relatively long process, usually around 8–9 months - similar to that of humans.

 Naultinus and humans

 In culture

-Reptiles in New Zealand were well known to Māori in pre-European times and featured in many carvings, some of which obviously depict tuatara and others which depict lizards.
-The body shape of many examples suggests that they are geckos, though skinks also seem to be depicted.
+Reptiles in New Zealand were well known to Māori in pre-European times and featured in a number of carvings, some of which obviously depict tuatara and others which depict lizards.
+The body shape of multiple examples suggests that they are geckos, though skinks also seem to be depicted.
 With the exception of the Tuatara, which was frequently eaten, lizards were regarded with abhorrence by Māori and Naultinus in particular; sightings of Naultinus were regarded as bad omens.